JulianT2013/gravity-pdf-core-booster/README.md

 1. Clone the repository using `git clone https://github.com/GravityPDF/gravity-pdf-core-booster/`
 1. Open your terminal / command prompt to the Gravity PDF Core Booster root directory and run `composer install`
 1. Copy the plugin to your WordPress plugin directory (if not there already) and active through your WordPress admin area

-# Documentation

-Still to come...

-# Contributions

-You are more than welcome to contribute to Gravity PDF Core Booster but we recommend you [open a new issue on GitHub](https://github.com/GravityPDF/gravity-pdf-core-booster/issues) and discuss your use-case before creating a pull request.

-There are a few guidelines that need to be followed to ensure a smooth pull request.
-These include:

-1. Adhere to the existing code standard which follows [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/), with the exception of Yoda conditionals.
-1. All PRs must be to the `development` branch.
-1. Modifications of the existing codebase must pass all unit tests.
-1. Any additions to the plugin must have appropriate unit tests written.
-1. PRs that don't pass existing unit testing or do not have the proper tests to accompany the changes will not be merged.
-1. Once our team is happy with the PR we'll ask you to squash your branch into a single commit, rebase it onto the development branch and push the changes to GitHub.
-This ensures we keep a clean Git history.

-If you are uncertain whether your PR meets all these requirements, don't worry!
-If there are problems our friendly team will guide you in the right direction.

 ### Run Unit Tests